ampproject/amphtml/CONTRIBUTING.md

 <pre>
   3p/             - Implementation of third party sandbox iframes. ads/            - Modules implementing specific ad networks used in <amp-ad>
-  build-system/   - build infrastructure builtins/       - tags built into the core AMP runtime
+  build/          - (generated) intermediate generated files build-system/   - build infrastructure builtins/       - tags built into the core AMP runtime
-      *.md        - documentation for use of the builtin *.js        - source code for builtin tag css/            - default css docs/           - documentation examples/       - example AMP HTML files and corresponding assets extensions/     - plugins which extend the AMP HTML runtime's core set of tags spec/           - The AMP HTML Specification files src/            - source code for the AMP runtime
+      *.md        - documentation for use of the builtin *.js        - source code for builtin tag css/            - default css dist/           - (generated) main JS binaries are created here.
+This is what gets deployed to cdn.ampproject.org. dist.3p/        - (generated) JS binaries and HTML files for 3p embeds and ads.
+                    This is what gets deployed to 3p.ampproject.net. docs/           - documentation examples/       - example AMP HTML files and corresponding assets examples.build/ - (generated) Same as examples with files pointing to the local AMP. extensions/     - plugins which extend the AMP HTML runtime's core set of tags spec/           - The AMP HTML Specification files src/            - source code for the AMP runtime